Responsible Parenthood and Reproductive Health Act of 2012: Criticism of premises

 The Wall Street Journal in July 2012 said that Aquino's "promotion of a 'reproductive health' bill is jarring" since it could lead to "a demographic trap of too few workers.
 The Philippines doesn't have too many people, it has too few pro-growth policies".

-Opposing the bill, Former Finance Secretary Roberto de Ocampo wrote that it is "truly disingenuous for anyone to proceed on the premise that the poor are to blame for the nation's poverty:.
+Opposing the bill, former Finance Secretary Roberto de Ocampo wrote that it is "truly disingenuous for anyone to proceed on the premise that the poor are to blame for the nation's poverty."
 He emphasized that the government should apply the principle of first things first and focus on the root causes of the poverty (e.g., poor governance, corruption) and apply many other alternatives to solve the problem (e.g., giving up pork barrel, raising tax collection efficiency).

 Maternal health and deaths

-Maternal deaths in the Philippines, according to the World Health Organization, is at 5.7 per day, not 10–11 deaths a day, as per the proponents who repeated these numbers "to drive home the point".
+Maternal deaths in the Philippines, according to the World Health Organization, is at 5.7 per day,.

 The proponents state that the passage of the RH Bill would mean: